mapeditor/tiled/docs/manual/automapping.rst

 northern direction.

-So basically the meaning we will define in the input region is: *All tiles which are south of a water tile and are no water tiles itself, will be replaced by a shoreline tile*
+So basically the meaning we will define in the input region is: *All tiles which are south of a water tile and are not water tiles themselves, will be replaced by a shoreline tile*

 +-----------------------------------------------------------+------------------+